 e) Condition headings do not affect the interpretation of these conditions.

 a) Subject to any variation under condition 2.b) the Contract shall be on these conditions to the exclusion of all other terms and conditions (including any terms or conditions which the Buyer purports to apply under any purchase order, confirmation of order, specification or other document).

-b) These conditions apply to all the Company’s sales and any variation to these conditions and any representations about the Goods shall have no effect unless expressly agreed in writing and signed by a Partner of the Company.
+b) These conditions apply to all the Company’s sales and any variation to these conditions and any representations about the Goods shall have no effect unless expressly agreed in writing and signed by a Director of the Company.
 The Buyer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the company which is not set out in the Contract.
 Nothing in this condition shall exclude or limit the Company’s liability for fraudulent misrepresentation.

 c) Each order or acceptance of a quotation for Goods by the Buyer from the Company shall be deemed to be an offer by the Buyer to buy Goods subject to these conditions.

 d) No order placed by the Buyer shall be deemed to be accepted by the Company until a written acknowledgement of order is issued by the Company or (if earlier) the Company delivers the Goods to the Buyer.

 e) The Buyer shall ensure that the terms of its order and any applicable specification are complete and accurate.